fabianlien/taskr/README.md

 - **React Custom Checkbox:** A customizable checkbox component that looks much better than the default browser checkbox or the Bootstrap checkbox.

+- **React Toastify:** A plug-and-play notification package which lets me communicate relevant changes in the db to the end user in a fluid way.

 <br>

 ### _Backend_